shunk031/shunk031.github.io/content/publication/kitada2018skin/index.md

 publication: "International Skin Imaging Collaboration 2018"
 publication_short: "ISIC2018"

 abstract: "In this report, we introduce the outline of our system in Task 3: Disease Classification of ISIC 2018: Skin Lesion Analysis Towards Melanoma Detection.
 We fine-tuned multiple pre-trained neural network models based on Squeeze-and-Excitation Networks (SENet) which achieved state-of-the-art results in the field of image recognition.
 In addition, we used the mean teachers as a semi-supervised learning framework and introduced some specially designed data augmentation strategies for skin lesion analysis.
-We confirmed our data augmentation strategy improved classification performance and demonstrated 87.2% in balanced accuracy on the official ISIC2018 validation dataset.
+We confirmed our data augmentation strategy improved classification performance and demonstrated 87.2% in balanced accuracy on the official ISIC2018 validation dataset."
-"

 # Summary.
 An optional shortened abstract.
 summary: "International Skin Imaging Collaboration 2018."